 Whistleblower says Trump officials copied millions of Social Security numbers

-The server appears to have been set up inside the SSA's existing cloud infrastructure, which is run by Amazon Web Services.
-However, according to the complaint, the copied data had far fewer security measures in place to protect it than SSA's standard protocols typically require.
+The server appears to have been set up inside the SSA's existing cloud infrastructure, which operates on Amazon Web Services.
+However, according to the complaint, the copied data had far fewer security measures in place to protect it than the SSA's standard protocols typically require.

 Copied data